The cost of moving house

 How much stamp duty will I have to pay?

 Stamp duty is the tax you pay to the government when you buy a house.
-You will be expected to pay it to your solicitor ready for completion.
+You will need to pay it to your solicitor ready for completion.
 Your solicitor will then pay the stamp duty owed to HM Revenue & Customs.
 Stamp duty is calculated as a percentage of the property purchase price.
 The more expensive the property is, the higher the percentage payable.
 You can use the table below to help you calculate how much you will need to pay.

 Property purchase price | Stamp duty rate for main residence | Stamp duty rate for second home or investment property |